DSAV-Dodeka/book/src/developing/backend.md

 # Backend development

+# OUTDATED

+All the following information is not up-to-date

 ## Project structure

 All the application code is inside the `backend/src` directory.
 This contains five separate packages, of which three act as libraries and two as applications.